TedCady/8-HTML-Email-Tut/README.md

 # 8-HTML-Email-Tut
-I am an aspiring email developer.
-This is just the first project that i followed along with a tutorial for it
+I am an aspiring email developer. this was a tutorial that i followed along with. many more to come.

-feel free to take a look